steedancrowe/caredovetest/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.1.3 =
+* Changed out custom modal for modaal by @wearehuman
+* Added lazy loading for first modal iframe
+* Customized modal with header and footer
+* Added additional space for button styles - styles need refinement and testing

 = 0.1.2 =
 * Testing updating by changing version number